Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 is to combine the user permission and the program permission and calculate the effective permissions.
 The effective permissions are all permissions the user permissions and program permissions share.
-Except if our uid is 0, in which case UPP can be ignored.
+Except if our uid is 0, in which case DPAC can be ignored.
 It doesn't make sense to put fences around root.

 Example: